dvicencio/plus1_frame_sequence_reader/README.md

 Looks for specific di-codon sequences and pushes all the related information into the new file
 ```
  if ($sixnt eq $fsitectt1) {
- # As Loop 2 reads through each codon + codon in the sequence if a di-codon is equal to $fsitectt1 (a string which is CTTACG in this case) the following code is applied:
+ # As Loop 2 reads through each codon + codon in the sequence, if a di-codon is equal to $fsitectt1 (a string which is CTTACG in this case) the following code is applied:

    $newstart = index ($gene, "???", 0);
    # finds out the beginning of the ORF to map out the positions of each di-codon

    $newseq = substr ($gene, $newstart+($pos{$sixnt})-1);
    # finds the di-codon and its exact position in the ORF using the key-value previously defined in Loop 2 and retrieves the +1 frame downstream sequence by skipping one nucleotide.
-For instance, when the program finds the di-codon CTTACG, it will retrieve the new sequence strating from CGX.
+For instance, when the program finds the di-codon CTTACG, it will retrieve the new sequence starting from CGX.

         push (@NEWDATA, "$scername\t");
         push (@NEWDATA, "$genelen\t");